He has four murder convictions. His victims' families don't want him to die on death row.

 "He asked me to be the best man in his wedding," Eden recalled.
 "That's the only thing he ever asked for that I know of.
 And all he wanted was just for me to stand there."

-Sutton's about to celebrate his 26th wedding anniversary to his wife, Reba, a woman he fell in love with through a pen-pal program.
-Eden said the ceremony happened inside the visitation gallery in the back of the death row unit —a place where Sutton has fielded visitors for decades.
+Sutton is about to celebrate his 26th wedding anniversary to his wife, Reba, a woman he fell in love with through a pen-pal program.
+Eden said the ceremony happened inside the visitation gallery in the back of the death row unit, where Sutton has fielded visitors for decades.

 The eldest daughter of the inmate Sutton killed has joined the effort to spare his life.
 In a clemency petition filed on January 14, she advocates against the execution, saying "the pain and suffering her family has endured would only be made worse" if Sutton was killed.